Chart Color Schemes

 Burwood East features high concentrations of group households, with a fairly typical median household size

-Family households account for 72.3% of all households, including 33.7% couples with children, 26.5% couples without children, and 10.8% single parent families.
-Non-family households constitute the remaining 27.7%, with lone person households at 22.5% and group households comprising 5.1%.
-The median household size is 2.6 people, which matches the Greater Melbourne average.
+Family households compose 72.3% of all households, including 33.7% couples with children, 26.5% couples without children, and 10.8% single parent families.
+Non-family households account for the remaining 27.7%, with lone person households at 22.5% and group households comprising 5.1%.
+The median household size is 2.6 people, aligning with Greater Melbourne's average.

 Frequently Asked Questions - Households